TrafficGuard/sophia/docs/docs/xml-agent.md

 - **Error handling** - Transient errors, configuration errors, balance exceeded errors and more can be fixed and then resume the agent.
 With some errors you may be able to give the agent guidance for a change in plan, or to search for a solution with Perplexity etc.
 - **Verification** - Manually verify function calls that could result in data loss, unwanted modifications etc.

-Currently, if the Slack tool is available, a message will be sent when a human-in-the-loop event occurs.
+Currently, if the Slack function is available, a message will be sent when a human-in-the-loop event occurs.

 ![Agent feedback request](https://public.trafficguard.ai/nous/feedback.png){ align=left }